To maintain aid eligibility, you must maintain the Personalized Learning’s Satisfactory Academic Progress (SAP) standards.

 1.)
 Grade Point Average (GPA):

-Minimum cumulative GPA is 2.0 for undergraduate students and 3.0 for graduate students.
+The minimum cumulative GPA is 2.0 for undergraduate students and 3.0 for graduate students.
 This is calculated with NAU grades only.
 Students completing courses within the Personalized Learning program cannot obtain less than a ‘B’ grade for each class successfully completed.

 2.)
 Pace of Progress: